LLNL/Surfactant/README.md

 }
 ```
 ##### Example 3: Adding Related Binaries
-If our sample helics tar.gz file came with a related tar.gz file to install a helper module (extracted into a helper_module folder that contains bin and lib64 subfolders), we could add that into the configuration file as well:
+If our sample helics tar.gz file came with a related tar.gz file to install a plugin extension module (extracted into a helics_plugin folder that contains bin and lib64 subfolders), we could add that into the configuration file as well:
 ```json
 [
   {